I am from grey

 8-5 step with shoulders to front while sliding

-Podiums and slight breezes that
+slight breezes that

 Give us great satisfaction